Lewis Psychology Creating a Positive Social Impact

 If you can identify any threatening thoughts associated with your phobia, it is very helpful to try to write them down and "challenge" them.
 For example:

-Rational thoughts: I've flown many times before and nothing has happened.
+Rational thought: I’ve flown many times before and I’ve been safe.
 This is the safest way to travel statistically.

-Frightening thoughts: I'll make a fool of myself
+Frightening thought: I’ll make a fool of myself

-Rational thoughts: I've done this before and managed to cope - there is no reason why I cannot do so this time.
+Rational thought: I’ve done this before and managed to cope – I can do this.

-Rational thoughts: I have felt like this before and nothing terrible happened to me - this is just anxiety - it won't harm me.
+Rational thought: I have felt like this before and nothing terrible happened to me – this is just anxiety – it won’t harm me.

 Anxiety is normal and it won't harm you - the worst it can do is to feel very unpleasant.
 View each time you confront the feared situation as an opportunity to learn to overcome your anxiety in this way, rather than something to dread.
 When the anxiety has gone, remind yourself that you have survived, and have not gone mad, lost control or died!